IAS 37 paras 84,85 disclosures, timing, sensitivities, policy, judgements

 Accounting policies:

-Estimated long-term environmental provisions, comprising pollution control, rehabilitation and mine closure, are based on the group’s environmental policy taking into account current technological, environmental and regulatory requirements.
+Estimated long-term environmental provisions, comprising pollution control, rehabilitation and mine closure, are based on the Group’s environmental policy taking into account current technological, environmental and regulatory requirements.
 The provision for rehabilitation is recognised as and when the environmental liability arises.
 To the extent that the obligations relate to the construction of an asset, they are capitalised as part of the cost of those assets.
 The effect of subsequent changes to assumptions in estimating an obligation for which the provision was recognised as part of the cost of the asset is adjusted against the asset.
 Any subsequent changes to an obligation which did not relate to the initial construction of a related asset are charged to the income statement.
 The increase in discounted long-term provisions as a result of the passage of time is recognised as a finance expense in the income statement.

 The estimated present value of future decommissioning costs, taking into account current environmental and regulatory requirements, is capitalised as part of property, plant and equipment, to the extent that they relate to the construction of the asset, and the related provisions are raised.
 These estimates are reviewed at least annually.